Florence Museums - World Guide to Florence

 With an enormous number of original pieces numbering almost 5,000 exhibits, the displays include a collection of scientific devices and instruments used from 1583 until the mid 18th-century, experimental instruments and many other interesting historical objects.
 Many of the exhibits were used to establish the Imperial Royal Museum of Physics and Natural History, by Pietro Leopoldo di Lorena in 1775.

-Museum admission: charge, free to children under six years old
+Admission: charge, free to children under six years old

-Florence Museums: Museo e Istituto di Preistoria 'Paolo Graziosi' - Via S. Egidio, 21, Florence
+Museo e Istituto di Preistoria 'Paolo Graziosi'

 This museum contains many important, ancient collections that date from the pre-Stone Age.
 Exhibits include stone instruments, bone, copper, arms, pottery, faunal, botanical specimens and many other fascinating artifacts.
 The displays provide a real insight into how our distant ancestors lived, hunted and farmed.
 The museum is located in the Town Hall of the Oblates and was originally founded in 1954.

-Florence Museums: Casa di Dante (Museum of Dante's House) - Via S. Margherita 1, Florence
+Casa di Dante (Museum of Dante's House)

 Tel: +39 (0) 55 219 416